TerraByteDev/MultiChat-DiscordSRV-Addon/README.md

 1. Compile v11 from ChatControl's GitHub page, and rename to `ChatControl.jar`.
 2. Either delete the ChatControl-Red module, or purchase and download v10 - then rename to `ChatControl-Red.jar`.
 3. Add both files to a folder named `lib`.
+4. Compile Carbon Chat, rename it to `CarbonChat.jar` and add it to the same folder.

 ### Compiling
 Run `mvn clean package` in a terminal in the same folder as the addon.\